go-compression/go-compression.github.io/site/algorithms/lzss.md

 - 3 bytes - 话
 - 6 bytes - يَّ

-If you're interested in learning more about how bytes work, check out the Wikipedia articles on [Bytes](https://en.wikipedia.org/wiki/Byte) and [Unicode](https://en.wikipedia.org/wiki/Unicode).
+If you're interested in learning more about how bytes work, check out the Wikipedia articles on [Bytes](https://en.wikipedia.org/wiki/Byte) and [Unicode](https://en.wikipedia.org/wiki/Unicode) or our reference page on [bytes]({% link reference/bytes.md %}).